List of San Diego Padres minor league affiliates

-The San Diego Padres farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four affiliates are independently owned, while one complex-based rookie level team in the Arizona Complex League and one in the Dominican Summer League are own by the Padres.
+The San Diego Padres are an American professional baseball team based in San Diego.
+The Padres compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
+The team's farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Four affiliates are independently owned, while three—the Arizona Complex League Padres and two Dominican Summer League Padres squads—are owned by the major league club.

-The Padres have been affiliated with the High-A Fort Wayne TinCaps of the Midwest League since 1999, making it the longest-running active affiliation in the organization among teams not owned by the Padres.
-This is also the longest affiliation in team history.
+The Padres have been affiliated with the High-A Fort Wayne TinCaps of the Midwest League since 1999, making it the longest-running affiliation in the organization among teams not owned by the Padres.
 Their newest affiliate is the San Antonio Missions of the Texas League, which became the Padres' Double-A club in 2021.

-Geographically, San Diego's closest domestic affiliate is the Lake Elsinore Storm of the California League, which is approximately 66 mi away.
+Geographically, San Diego's closest domestic affiliate is the Single-A Lake Elsinore Storm of the California League, which is approximately 66 mi away.
 San Diego's furthest domestic affiliate is the Fort Wayne TinCaps some 1849 mi away.

+Current affiliates

+The San Diego Padres farm system consists of seven minor league affiliates.